alastairblackwood/ROR-T1A3/README.md

 ![Intro](img/north.png)

-Because the application is a game, there is no specific problem it will solve, other than boredom for the player, through providing a source of entertainment.
+Because the application is a game, the problem the user has to solve is simply to reach the end of the game without dying.
 The reason I chose to develop a game was purely from a place of nostalgia, to re-visit my childhood which was formed through playing text-based terminal application games like The Hobbit.
 I felt that it would a fun application to make and be a great motivator to see it through to the end.

 The target audience is for video gamers of a similar demographic to me (mid 30s early 40s) who also grew up with text based video games and would enjoy the nostalgia of playing a new game that encompasses those elements.